xonsh/xonsh/docs/tutorial.rst

 Uncapturable Aliases
 -----------------------
-Also, callable alias by default will be executed such that their output is captured (like most commands in xonsh that don't enter alternate mode).
+Also, callable aliases by default will be executed such that their output is captured (like most commands in xonsh that don't enter alternate mode).
 However, some aliases may want to run alternate-mode commands themselves.
-Thus the callabale alias can't be captured without dire consequences (tm).
+Thus the callable alias can't be captured without dire consequences (tm).
 To prevent this, you can declare a callable alias uncapturable.
 This is mostly useful for aliases that then open up text editors, pagers, or the like.
-To make an alias run in the foreground, decorate its function with the ``xonsh.proc.uncapturable`` decorator.
+To make an alias uncapturable, decorate its function with the ``xonsh.proc.uncapturable`` decorator.
 This is probably best used in conjunction with the ``unthreadable`` decorator.
 For example: